 Ismail Yusuf Rabbi trained in population genetics and plant breeding at the University of Hohenheim, Germany.
 His research interests revolve around the genetic basis of important traits in crop species, with special focus on cassava.
 He uses both field research and modern genomic tools like GBS to identify genes responsible for disease resistance, nutritional quality, yield-components and plant architecture of cassava.
 For the NEXTGEN Cassava project, he will be implementing the day-to-day operations that range from designing of crosses, seed processing and germination, DNA extraction and phenotypic evaluation.

 Esther Sarah Amuge, MSc student, firstname.lastname@example.org

-Amuge Esther Sarah is a Ugandan with a Bachelor's of Science degree in Agriculture from Makerere University.
-She is currently doing a Master's degree in Plant Breeding and Seed Systems at Makerere University.
-She is under the scholarships of the Next Generation Cassava Project, working on grafting to enhance flowering in cassava.
+Amuge Esther Sarah is a Ugandan with a Bachelor of Science degree in Agriculture from Makerere University.
+She is currently doing a master's degree in Plant Breeding and Seed Systems at Makerere University.
+She is under the scholarship of the NEXTGEN Cassava Project, working on grafting to enhance flowering in cassava.
 She has finished the first year of coursework and is now going to continue with her research work.
-She is very grateful to the NEXTGEN Project for this opportunity.
+She is very grateful to the NEXTGEN project for this opportunity.

 Stella Ayesiga, MSc student, email@example.com